 - The Impressionism Room

 Entrance fee: 12€/person.
-Free on first Sunday of the month.
-Open daily from 9:30am – 6:00pm except Mondays.
-Thursdays the museum remains open until 9:45pm.
+Free on the first Sunday of the month.

-Originally constructed in 1852 to provide a shelter for the orange trees that lined the garden of the Tuileries Palace, this museum is now famous as it houses the large panels of Monet’s Nymphéas (Water Lillies).
+The museum was originally constructed in 1852 to provide shelter for the orange trees that lined the garden of the Tuileries Palace.
+Now it is famous as it houses the large panels of Monet’s Nymphéas (Water Lillies).
 Monet gave the instructions for the design of the two elliptical rooms where the masterpieces are still on display today.

-Be sure to stay for sunset in the gardens where you’ll have enticing views of the Big Wheel at Place de la Concorde (the giant ferris wheel) and the Eiffel Tower in the distance.
+Be sure to stay for sunset in the gardens for the enticing views of the Big Wheel at Place de la Concorde (the giant Ferris wheel) and the Eiffel Tower in the distance.

 An impressive collection of elaborately decorated steel armor and intricately carved weapons are on display here.
 If you are lucky, you may catch a war reenactment show going on in the courtyard!
 Spend some time wandering around the exhibits and then head to Napoléon’s massive and impressive tomb.

 1,113 scenes from the Old and New Testaments are portrayed on the picturesque stained glass windows standing 49 feet tall.
-Visitors to the cathedral will be amazed by the intricate detail that went into these impressive works of art.
+You’ll be amazed by the intricate detail that went into these impressive works of art.
 And the multicolor light streaming in through the towering windows certainly makes the Sainte-Chapelle one of the most beautiful churches in Europe.

-This giant, 165 foot tall arch which sits in the center of a major traffic circle was inaugurated by the French king, Louis-Philippe in 1836 and was dedicated to the armies of the Revolution and the Empire.
+This giant, 165-foot tall arch sits in the center of a major traffic circle.
+It was inaugurated by French King Louis-Philippe in 1836 and dedicated to the armies of the Revolution and the Empire.
 The Unknown Soldier was buried at the base of the arch where a flame of remembrance burns in honor.
 Climb to the top for one of the best views of the Eiffel Tower and all of Paris!

 A competition to “study the possibility of erecting an iron tower on the Champ-de-Mars with a square base 410 feet across and 1,063 feet tall” was launched to design an entrance to the 1889 World’s Fair and to celebrate the 100 year anniversary of the French Revolution.
 107 projects were submitted and one by Gustave Eiffel was selected as the winner.
-The first digging began on January 28, 1887 and the project was completed just over 2 years later – on March 31, 1889.
+The first digging began on January 28, 1887.
+The project was completed just over two years later – on March 31, 1889.
 It was established as a veritable technical feat.

 Today the Eiffel Tower is a symbol of Paris and is recognized all over the world.
 Visitors can shop at the gift shops, dine at one of the many restaurants, or take the lift all the way to the top for spectacular city views.

-Wake up to watch the sun rise from the comfort of your room at the Hôtel Rochester Champs Elysées and then head to the dining room to enjoy brunch.
+Wake up to watch as the sun rises from the comfort of your room at the Hôtel Rochester Champs Elysées and then head to the dining room to enjoy brunch.
 You’ll be starting your day with a trip to the Eiffel Tower as it is the number one must-see landmark in Paris!
-Have a walk around the park surrounding the tower to view it in it’s splendor from all angles and then take the lift to the top if the weather is clear!
+Have a walk around the park surrounding the tower to view it in its splendor from all angles and then take the lift to the top, if the weather is clear!

-Your first stop on day 2 of your tour of Paris is the Arc de Triomphe.
+Your first stop on day two of your visit to Paris is the Arc de Triomphe.
 The best photos of this amazing landmark can be taken from the small center lane in the middle of the busy street but be careful!
 Then head to the top for epic views!

 If you got an early start, consider stopping at the Musée des égouts de Paris for a stinky but fascinating look at the Paris sewer system.

-You’ve got 2 museums left to see today!
+You’ve got two museums left to see today!
 The Musée de l’Armée Invalides and the Musée de l’Orangerie.

 The gardens surrounding each are lovely and worth strolling through.
-If the weather is clear, consider taking a ride on the Big Wheel at Place de la Concorde (the giant ferris wheel) right outisde of the Musée de l’Orangerie for a fun and unforgettable experience!
+If the weather is clear, consider taking a ride on the Big Wheel at Place de la Concorde (the giant Ferris wheel) right outside of the Musée de l’Orangerie for a fun and unforgettable experience!

-Spend your day strolling through the quaint Montmartre neighborhood where the cobblestone streets are lined with cute boutiques, art galleries, and cafes for blocks.
+Spend your day strolling through the quaint Montmartre neighborhood.
+The cobblestone streets are lined with cute boutiques, art galleries, and cafes for blocks.

-Be sure to spend some time relaxing on the stairs in front of the Sacré-Cœur Basilica where you are likely to be entertained by live music and spectacular people-watching.
+Be sure to spend some time relaxing on the stairs in front of the Sacré-Cœur Basilica.
+You are likely to experience live music and spectacular people-watching.

 You’ll want to spend the afternoon snacking, imbibing, and shopping in this darling area of Paris.
 Catch a show at the Moulin Rouge for the ultimate Parisian entertainment!